Ellwein History, Family Crest & Coats of Arms

 The surname Ellwein was first found in Devon where they held a family seat as Lords of the manor of Alwinetone, later called Alwington.
 In the Domesday Book Survey of 1086 A.D. this village containing 120 sheep and houses was held by Hamelin from the Count of Mortain, from which the Alwins are conjecturally descended.

-Important Dates for the Ellwein family
+Early History of the Ellwein family

 This web page shows only a small excerpt of our Ellwein research.
 Another 102 words (7 lines of text) covering the years 1130, 1175, 1564 and 1499 are included under the topic Early Ellwein History in all our PDF Extended History products and printed products wherever possible.